 Item is a primary unit in the system.
 It specifies a single device or a single component of the device.
 Each type in the system must have its parent model.
 In other words, an item cannot be created in the system which is not created based on the model and which contains data on this item.
 Move to Infrastructure → Search Inventory on the sidebar menu to see a list of the items in the system.
-In order to create a new item in the system or multiple items at once please refer to Items Delivery section.
+In order to create a new item in the system or multiple items at once please refer to Adding New Device section.

 Item Types specify them in the system.
 There are two groups of types:

 - Device Component

 The Infrastructure group determines the type of the devices that are mounted in the rack cabinets or alreaqdy include some components.
 The examples of such types are:

 The Device Component group determines the components which are elemntary parts of other devices.
 In other words, each item of the device component type may have a parent in the system.
 The examples of such types are:

 The above mentioned device types are predefined in the system, you cannot remove or modify their names.
 You can of course add your own type.
 To do this, select Item Types from the side menu and then Add Type from the action menu.

 You can specify the name for each type, description and a group to which a given type belongs: infrastructure or device component.